We Answer Your Bankruptcy Frequently Asked Questions

-Can I chose which debts to put in the bankruptcy?
+Can I choose which debts to put in bankruptcy?

 In a Chapter 7 case, you can also discharge any balance due after your car has been repossessed or if a bank forecloses on your house.
 If you have cosigned a debt for someone else and they do not pay the debt, a Chapter 7 discharge can eliminate your liability or your obligation to pay the creditor.
 A Chapter 7 bankruptcy can immediately stop wage garnishments, a lawsuit or a frozen bank account.

 A Chapter 7 bankruptcy may allow you to re-establish your credit rating by reducing or eliminating your debt.
 With almost all of our Chapter 7 clients, the debtor is able to re-establish their credit rating within one to two years after the discharge, and, if they wish, get a car loan or mortgage within one or two years after the case is closed.